Voljega/ExoDOSConverter/README.md

 ## The Tool

-ExoDOSConverter is a rework with GUI of an old project of mine, and the aim is to fully support ExoDOS v5 and ExoWin3x v2 when they are released.
-For now the tool works with current versions of the collection

-The aim of this tool is to convert any selection of games of the ExoDOS collection to emulationstation / basic dosbox for linux format, so that in can be used on Retropie on any other like minded distribution.
+The original aim of this tool was to convert any selection of games of the ExoDOS collection to emulationstation / basic dosbox for linux format, so that in can be used on Retropie on any other like minded distribution.
+As the project evolved it now covers diffrent distributions and/or formats.

 The conversion should cover the following :
  - conversion of the game to a correct format, including dosbox.cfg and dosbox.bat
- - scrapping of the game metadata, including front boxart and manuals
+ - scrapping of the game metadata, including front boxart, metada and manual

-As the ExoDOSCollection itself uses a lot of `.bat` script and other Windows-only features, this tool will also be windows only.
-This might evolve is some workaround are found to fully exploit this on Linux on other OSes
+The tool is now fully compatible with Windows and Linux, Mac OS should work although some graphic issues may be present

 ## Anti-virus false positives